DavidT3/XGA/README.md

 * Energy ranged images (in file names replace the lower energy number with {lo_en} and the higher with {hi_en})
 * Energy ranged expmaps (same as above)

-# XGA assumes that all your XMM obsid folders live in the same directory
+## XGA assumes that all your XMM obsid folders live in the same directory

+## XGA assumes that region files are in a DS9 format